 They say that this church also houses one of the oldest frescoes in the world.
-It is more than 1,000 years old and that it was given back to this Orthodox temple a decade ago.
+It is more than 1,000 years old and it was given back to this Orthodox temple a decade ago.

 If you have the time, try to visit one of the workshops where you will witness a mosaic in the making with various colors and motives.
-You will also notice that Madaba is a small, clean town with the specific atmosphere.
+You will also notice that Madaba is a small, clean town with a specific atmosphere.
 There is a church on one hill while the Muslim minaret is to be seen on the other.

-There are the remains of the 6th century church and mosaics to be found on the mountain.
+There are the remains of the 6th-century church and mosaics to be found on the mountain.
 The Chapel of the Virgin, located in the southern part of the church, dates to the 7th century.
-On the floor mosaic gazelles are depicted separated by plant motives and two bulls, illustrating a psalm in the Bible, the text of which is set above the panel.
+On the floor, mosaic gazelles are depicted separated by plant motives and two bulls, illustrating a psalm in the Bible, the text of which is set above the panel.

-You will come across tourists from all around the world who will try to get that same view „Moses once had from the mountain“.
-You might be asked by a group of local children to pose in the photo with them and there – somehow you become an attraction as well, whether you like it or not, the European one in the Arab world.
+You will come across tourists from all over the world who will try to get that same view Moses supposedly had from the mountain.
+You might be asked by a group of local children to pose in the photo with them and somehow you become an attraction as well, whether you like it or not, the European one in the Arab world.

 Moses could see Jericho from here, the river Jordan and the place where Jesus will be baptized centuries later.

-Various factors contributed to the difficulty of identifying the spot precisely, the guide book I was reading said, where the place of baptism was named differently throughout texts.
-It was called Beth-Abara or Bethabara (the place of passage) as it was here that the prophet Elijah divided the waters and crossed the river before ascending to heaven in a chariot of fire.
+Various factors contributed to the difficulty of precisely identifying the spot, said the local guidebook I was reading, including naming the place of baptism differently throughout texts.
+It was called Beth-Abara or Bethabara (the Place of Passage) as it was here that the prophet Elijah divided the waters and crossed the river before ascending to heaven in a chariot of fire.
 At the beginning of the 3rd century, Christian writers and pilgrims associated this region with both the ascension of Elijah and with the baptism of Christ.

-At least four churches and chapels have been identified among other remains of the settlement with sophisticated system of water collection and what is believed to be an ancient prayer room.
+At least four churches and chapels have been identified among other remains of the settlement with a sophisticated system of water collection and what is believed to be an ancient prayer room.

-Still, when you finally come to the Jordan river you have heard so much about, being always in the news headlines because of the West Bank that belongs to Israel and the other one that is on the Jordanian territory, you expect to see one grand and mighty water surface, imposing enough to create such a conflict on this planet of ours.
+Still, when you finally come to the Jordan river you heard so much about, being always in the news headlines because of the West Bank that belongs to Israel and the other one that is on Jordanian territory, you expect to see one grand and mighty water surface, imposing enough to create such a conflict on this planet of ours.
 But then you find it to be quite the opposite!
 One small narrow river that seems like it can be crossed in just a few steps.